tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 ## Adaptive information systems for adaptive user journeys

 A complex system isn't merely one that is technical or which contains many parts; it's not simply a system that is "complicated."
-A complex system is one that defies linear processes by including branching, conditions, feedback elements, many decision points, recursive processes, and ever-changing variables that affect the user's paths and decision points.
+A complex system is one that defies linear processes by including branching, conditions, feedback elements, many decision points, recursive processes, and ever-changing variables that affect each new step along the user's journey.

 In [Content and Complexity](https://www.amazon.com/Content-Complexity-information-Technical-Communication/dp/0805841415), [Michael Albers](http://www.ecu.edu/cs-cas/engl/albers.cfm) characterizes a complex system as follows: